stronnag/bbl2kml/README.md

 ## Overview

 A suite of tools to generate annotated KML/KMZ files (and other data) from **inav** blackbox logs and OpenTX log files (inav S.Port telemetry).
+From 0.9.7, there is limited support for OpenTX logs from Ardupilot.

 * flightlog2kml - Generates KML/Z file(s) from Blackbox log(s) and OpenTX (OTX) logs
 * mission2kml - Generate KML file from inav mission files (and other formats)